norhan-elnezamy/server-2-server-auth/README.md

 # Private connection signature.

-This package allows you to easily secure your private connection between servers by creating a signature and validating user signature by using a shared private hashing key and algorithm type.
+This a laravel package that allows you to easily secure your private connection between servers by creating a signature and validating user signature by using a shared private hashing key and algorithm type.

 ## Installation